Alwen Reservoir, near Denbigh

 Towards the end of the walking route, there is viewpoint with a stone cairn and trig point from which there are panoramic views to the Jubilee Tower at the top of Moel Famau and the Dee Estuary.

-Cyclists and horse riders may use the Nercwys Circular Walk.
+Cyclists and horse riders may use the Coed Nercwys Circular.

 This trail is waymarked so that cyclists and horse riders follow it in an anti-clockwise direction and walkers follow it in a clockwise direction.